berkes/tddpres/wat/01_wat.md

 * "It must be green"
 * "It must have four knobs"
 * "It must have one rounded edge"
+* "It must be 30mm wide, 45mm deep and 20mm high"

 !SLIDE center
 ![unit](duplo_unit_B.jpg)